Winter Weather & Your Roof: What you need to know (And what you can do about it)

 How to reduce your risk:

-Clear gutters before winter
+Clear gutters before winter.

 Icicles - Pretty, But Dangerous